 What is Modified Comparative Negligence?

-In Georgia, insurance companies estimate accident liability with a percentage.
 If someone is more than 50% liable for an accident, they cannot claim damages, no matter how severe the accident or the injury.
 Under Georgia law, even someone 49% responsible for the accident can receive compensation.

 Because anyone 50% responsible for the accident cannot receive a settlement, insurance companies have an incentive to evaluate every detail.
 They will analyze police reports, hire forensic crash analysts, and seek recorded statements from all those involved.
 Drivers should take caution when speaking to insurance companies without an attorney, as the insurance company might misconstrue testimony to shift blame.